 This approach is vulnerable, as it is easy for attackers to simply check the Boolean check and replace the value, which returns to true.

-A safer way to implement this is to store the password in Keychain with specific access control that allows you to bind biometrics.
+A safer way to implement this is to store data in Keychain with specific access control that allows you to bind biometrics.

 When you create an access control, you specify two conditions under which data from the Keychain can be retrieved.